TapokSmerti/MRI_testing_images/README.md

 This project is a **command-line DICOM image processing tool** designed for basic MRI image analysis, including **signal and noise estimation** and **SNR calculation**.
 The script loads a DICOM file, automatically detects the region of interest (ROI), separates signal and background noise regions using morphological operations, and visualizes the results.

-The output is a PNG image with **annotated contours and quantitative metrics**, suitable for quality control and exploratory analysis of medical images.
+The output is a PNG image with annotated contours and quantitative metrics.
+For testing, a sample image in .dcm format is included in this repo.

 ---

 ## Features

-- Interactive **menu-driven CLI interface**
+- Interactive **CLI interface**
 - File selection via **Tkinter GUI**
 - DICOM image loading using **pydicom**
 - Automatic ROI detection using **OpenCV contours**